 This reaching for the sky business is presented as a boys’ game only, as if girls weren’t capable of the same ambitions.
 Women are just too ’emotional’ even though Susan is 100% SUL (Stiff Upper Lip).
 Big Emotions just aren’t proper, dear.
 Susan hasn’t anybody to reinforce her doubts — Philip Peel’s wife Jess (Dinah Sheridan of The Railway Children) is a half-ditz concerned only that Philip gets a raise in salary.
 At the finish she’s used for a weak joke.

-Susan’s dilemma is finding a way to live in a techno-dynasty that to her seems a death cult.
+Susan’s dilemma is finding a way to live in a techno-dynasty that she sees as a death cult.
 Feminists will not be happy that Susan eventually surrenders to the male prerogative.
 She forgives her father and accepts that his commitment to aviation progress is more important than individual human lives.
 In the final scene she seems ready to dedicate her baby boy to the same imperative.

 It all makes sense if…